gabrielfeo/50-72/README.md

     Are markdown messages supported?
   </summary>

-  Markdown support is available with `50-72 format --markdown <message>` but still needs work.
-Currently, the hook can't be installed with markdown enabled.
-Markdown will be fully supported in the browser extension.
+  Markdown is fully supported in the CLI and browser extension.

 </details>